nzhagen/bibulous/doc/developer_guide.rst

 Generating the documentation
 ============================

+The documentation is written in reStructuredText (RST) and converted to HTML using Sphinx.
+Sphinx can also use LaTeX to convert the HTML files into a PDF.

 From the bibulous repository ``doc/`` subfolder, run ``make html`` to generate the HTML documentation.
 The result can be found in ``doc/_build/html/``, with ``index.html`` as the main file.
 To generate the PDF documentation, run ``make latexpdf`` from the ``doc/`` subfolder, with the result found at ``doc/_build/latex/Bibulous.pdf``.

 While the documentation is saved in the ``doc/`` folder on the main branch, this is not automatically converted into viewable, linked HTML on GitHub.
 To achieve that requires pushing the updated docs into the ``gh-pages`` branch.
 One way of doing this is the following.
 Make a local copy of the main branch's ``doc/`` folder.
 Switch to the ``gh-pages`` branch (i.e. ``git checkout gh-pages``) and replace everything there with the locally-copied ``doc/`` folder contents.
 Then update: ``git add -A`` and ``git push origin gh-pages``.
 And switch back to the main branch, ``git checkout master``.